ManasiPawar263/Basic-Statistics-Level-2-set-3-/README.md

 Answer: False, the given information implies only for 30 to 45% of moviegoers
                 At 95% confidence further than this we do not have information.

 III.
 The 95% Confidence-Interval for μ only applies if the sample data are nearly normally distributed.

-Answer: False, the 95% confidence interval for population mean can be applied
+Answer: False, the 95% confidence interval for population mean can be applied to distribution that aren’t normal, but they are easy to understand
-                To distribution that aren’t normal, but they are easy to understand In symmetric distributions.
-So, we can use central limit theorem to Make a normal approximation.
-The rule where about 95% of Observation are within two standard deviations of the mean is only Approximately true.
-However, it holds very well for the normal Distribution.
-The mean of data tends to be normally distributed When the sample size is sufficiently large.
+        in symmetric distributions.
+So, we can use central limit theorem to make a normal approximation.
+The rule where about 95% of observation are within two standard deviations of the mean is only approximately true.
+However, it holds very well for the normal distribution.
+        The mean of data tends to be normally distributed when the sample size is sufficiently large.